TheWover/TheWover.github.io/_posts/2025-09-15-Creating-Verbweaver.md

 *TLDR: Verbweaver is a nonlinear writing and design suite built for your brain with the ability to procedurally generate linear documents when you need to communicate your ideas into other brains.
 Also, yes AI agents are actually useful (but only as much as you are at managing them).*

-Outline:
-What is it?
-Why did I make it?
-How did I make it?
-Show it off
-Links and donate

 This blog post is about how and why I created Verbweaver the way that I did.
 To check out the app, visit the website: https://verbweaver.design/

 # What is Verbweaver?